-A lower percentage of respondents working at sites in India report having child care responsibilities (16.6%), compared to those at sites in the "old-developed" countries (40.3%) as well as the other "young-developing" countries (30.5%) (see page 25).
+A lower percentage working at sites in China report having child care responsibilities (31.9%), compared to those at sites in the "old-developed" countries (40.3%).
+However, a higher percentage of participants from sites in China report having elder care responsibilities (11.5%) than those in the "old-developed" countries (7.1%) (see page 25).

-■ Employers might want to consider how work-life issues (generally) and dependent care responsibilities (more specifically) affect the performance of employees and the work of their teams.
-Employers with sites in India may find it beneficial to adopt policies that help employees fulfill their child care or elder care responsibilities by providing options such as schedule flexibility or reduced work hours, or other employee benefits that can either reduce workfamily conflict or promote positive spillover from work to home.
+■ Employers with sites in China who find that higher percentages of their employees have child care or elder care demands might want to consider how such demands affect their work and the work of their teams.
+For example, employers with sites in China may need to consider policies to support employees in their child care responsibilities by providing flexible work options, such as options for schedule flexibility or reduced work hours, or other employee benefits that can either reduce work-family conflict or promote positive spillover from work to home.